Asphalt concrete: History

-Natural asphalt (Ancient Greek: ἄσφαλτος (ásphaltos)) has been known of and used since antiquity, in Mesopotamia, Phoenicia, Egypt, Babylon, Greece, Carthage, and Rome, to waterproof temple baths, reservoirs, aqueducts, tunnels, and moats, as a masonry mortar, to cork vessels, and surface roads.
+Natural asphalt (ἄσφαλτος) has been known of and used since antiquity, in Mesopotamia, Phoenicia, Egypt, Babylon, Greece, Carthage, and Rome, to waterproof temple baths, reservoirs, aqueducts, tunnels, and moats, as a masonry mortar, to caulk vessels, and surface roads.

 The Procession Street of Babylonian King Nabopolassar, c.
 625 BC, leading north from his palace through the city's wall, was described as being constructed from burnt brick and asphalt.

-Natural asphalt covered and bonded cobbles were used from 1824 in France as a means to construct roads, as were moulded asphalt cobbles or blocks, formed from rammed natural rock asphalt.
+Natural asphalt covered and bonded cobblestones were used from 1824 in France as a means to construct roads, as were moulded asphalt cobbles or blocks, formed from rammed natural rock asphalt.

 In 1829 natural Seyssel asphalt mixed with 7% aggregate, to create an asphat-mastic surface, was used for a footpath at Pont Morand, Lyon, France, the technique spreading to Paris in 1835, London, England, in 1836, and Philadelphia, United States, in 1838.

 In 1834, John Henry Cassell & Company of Poplar, London, a pitch and varnish supplier, obtained an English patent for a method to surface roads with a layer of tar, covered by a layer of macadam, and sealed with a layer of tar and sand, and marketed the surface "lava stone for paving and waterproofing"; soon after being contracted to surface the approach road to Vauxhall bridge, and a road in Millwall, London.

-In 1837, Richard Tappin Claridge obtained a similar English patent (GB patent 1837 #7849), substituting Seyssel asphalt as the binder, having seen it employed in France and Belgium; he would subsequently form the Claridge's Patent Asphalte Company, in 1838.
+In 1837, R. T. Claridge obtained a similar English patent (GB patent 1837 #7849), substituting Seyssel asphalt as the binder, having seen it employed in France and Belgium; he would subsequently form the Claridge's Patent Asphalte Company, in 1838.

 A 2 mile stretch of a gravel constructed road, running out of Nottingham, was experimentally covered in natural asphalt in 1840.
 This experiment was repeated in 1845 in Huntingdon High Street.